 - Have strong interviewing and assessment skills

-- Excellent interpersonal and communications skills.
+- Excellent interpersonal and communication skills.
 Able to work in a team environment

 - Self-directed, strong time management, organizational and volunteer management skills

 - Valid driver’s license and have ongoing access to a vehicle

 - Strong desire to make a meaningful difference in the lives of children

 - Able to work flexible hours, including evenings and possible weekends.